 5. Organize an Intro

-Eventually you are going to need to convince your reader that what you are writing is worth reading.
-It is best to do that immediately.
-Plan out a concise, effective, and colorful way to draw the reader in, tell them what they can expect to read, and why your writing is worth their time.
+Now that all your brilliant ideas are in place, you’ll need to convince your reader that what you are writing is actually worth reading.
+And, you’ve got to do that immediately.
+Brainstorm some more to plan out a concise, effective, and colorful way to draw the reader in, and tell them what they can expect to read and why your writing is worth their time.